 Saxenda starting dosage in adults

 The Saxenda starting dosage for weight loss and weight management in adults is 0.6 mg per day.
-Your doctor will increase your Saxenda dosage early in your treatment, but you’ll inject this starting dose for 1 week.
+You’ll inject this starting dose for 1 week, and then your doctor will increase your dosage over time.

 Saxenda maintenance dosage in adults